govuk-one-login/mobile-ios-networking/README.md

 ```

 #### SSLPinningDelegate
-`SSLPinningDelegate` class is used for handling certicate pinning in iOS 13 and earlier.
+`SSLPinningDelegate` class is used for handling certificate pinning in iOS 13 and earlier.
 In the ``NetworkClient`` initialiser it is called conditionally.

 Conforms to: `NSObject`, `URLSessionDelegate`

 #### X509CertificateSecurityEvaluator
-`X509CertificateSecurityEvaluator` concrete implmentation of `SecurityEvaulator`
+`X509CertificateSecurityEvaluator` concrete implementation of `SecurityEvaulator`

 Conforms to: `SecurityEvaluator`